 Non U.S. citizens are responsible for understanding their entry requirements.
 Read more about visas and entry requirements on the website of the Embassy of Costa Rica in Washington D.C.
 Most students will meet the visa waiver requirement of having a visa issued from the U.S., but also must meet the requirement of having a valid passport for six months beyond the arrival.
 Please carefully read the information on the website.

-Alee Phillips, Associate Director of the Masters in Accounting program, will lead the program again this year.
+Alee Phillips, Director of the Masters of Accounting program, will lead the program again this year.